ndhananj/is_up_discord_bot/README.md

 # is_up_discord_bot
-Bot to check if a discord bot is up
+Discord Bot to check if a website is up